Art by Stano Grezdo

 I am no fan of Nazis.
 I fought them many times when I was stationed in Germany.
 I grew up in the Detroit Hardcore scene in the 80s in which there were sometimes 100+ neo-Nazis at shows.
 My co-hosts on Eye 94 are Jewish and I have friends of all races and sexual orientations.
 Swastikas are dumb.
 This is not the issue, censorship is.
 I am sure this essay will get the usual, "he is a white male," criticisms, and I am OK with that.
 I will debate censorship in any forum.
 I am also willing to debate how Facebook whining and alienation are not political acts.

 I book punk shows at two non-traditional places in Chicago.
 One is an art gallery and the other a library.
 I booked a local band called Tarantula to play the library space, along with CHEWY.
 I had heard there had been some controversy regarding Tarantula.
 Apparently a band member had put a swastika on the cover of one of their 7" records as part of the artwork.
 As a result, they were thrown off a bill they were supposed to play with a French skinhead band at the Uber-Hipster punk spot, the Archer Ballroom.
-A queercore band was then added to the bill, which has a singer who made a flyer that also contains a swastika.
-The queercore band was all Latino and the rest of the bands were all white.
+They were replaced by Fuerza Bruta, a sound choice.
+They are my favorite band currently playing in Chicago.
+After Fuerza Bruta was added, there were unfounded rumors of sketchy skinheads coming to the show and scene police tried to create drama.

-The flyer that the Latino singer made had a German Shepherd barking at a swastika.
+A flyer was created prior to this for the Los Crudos/Infest show that had a German Shepherd barking at a swastika.
 Sure, the dog may be attacking the swastika, but who am I to judge what art is or is not?
 Is he eating it?
 Is he attacking it?
 It is up to the viewer to decide.
 I also know that Hitler had a German Shepherd, so what would an old Jewish lady think if she saw this posted on a street pole?
 I am guessing that she would not be versed in scenester politics and would hope for the artist to fuck off.
+No one attacked anyone for this flyer, neither physically nor online.**

 My confusion reigned supreme, so I decided to look into why it was OK for one band to have an actual swastika and the Tarantula guys to get so much flack for a crudely drawn 7" cover.